 Although the consummation of a transaction is not determinative of the existence of a waiver, the interests of the parties may become closely aligned as a result of the closing.
 As a result, there is a higher probability that information will remain protected in a transaction that closes and in which the buyer assumes liability for the seller's litigation, than in a transaction that does not close and in which the buyer does not assume liability for the seller's litigation.
-See Hundley, "White Knights, Pre-Nuptial Confidences, and the Morning After: The Effect of Transaction-Related Disclosures on the Attorney-Client and Related Privileges," 5 DEPAUL BUS, L.J.
-59 (Fall/Winter, 1992/1993), which concludes that (i) in a statutory merger the surviving corporation can assert the attorney-client privilege, (ii) in a stock-for-stock deal the privilege goes with the corporation, although in some cases the buyer and seller may share the privilege, and (iii) in the case of an asset sale most cases hold no privilege passes because the corporate holder of the privilege has not been sold.
-The article suggests that in an asset sale, including a sale of a division, the parties could provide contractually for the buyer to have the benefit of the privilege, as Section 12.6 does, and, by analogy to joint defense and common interest cases, the privilege agreement should be upheld.
-See Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 60 Bus.
+See Hundley, "White Knights, Pre-Nuptial Confidences, and the Morning After: The Effect of Transaction-Related Disclosures on the Attorney-Client and Related Privileges," 5 DEPAUL BUS.
+L.J.
+59 (Fall/Winter, 1992/1993); cf. Cheeves v.
+Southern Clays, Inc., 128 F.R.D.
+128, 130 (M.D.
+Ga.
+1989) ("Courts have found a community of interest where one party owes a duty to defend another, or where both consult the same attorney".).
+Generally, (i) in a statutory merger the surviving corporation can assert the attorney-client privilege, (ii) in a stock-for-stock deal the privilege goes with the corporation, although in some cases the buyer and seller may share the privilege, and (iii) in the case of an asset sale some cases hold no privilege passes because the corporate holder of the privilege has not been sold while others hold that a transfer of all of sellers right, title and interest in the assets of a business effectively transfers the right to assert or waive the privilege.
+Id.; Coffin v.
+Bowater Incorporated, Civ.
+No. 03-227-P-C, 2005 U.S. Dist.
+LEXIS 9395 (D. Maine May 13, 2005); Soverain Software LLC v.
+Gap, Inc., 340 F. Supp.
+2d 760 (E.D.
+Tex.
+2004); Cheeves, 128 F.R.D. at 130; In re Cap Rock Elec.
+Coop., Inc., 35 S.W.3d 222 (Tex.
+App.-Texarkana 2000, no pet.); see Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 61 Bus.
 Law.
+1007-1009 (2006).
+The Hundley article suggests that in an asset sale, including a sale of a division, the parties could provide contractually for the buyer to have the benefit of the privilege, as Section 12.6 does, and, by analogy to joint defense and common interest cases, the privilege agreement should be upheld.
+Id.; see Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 60 Bus.
+Law.
 843, 861-63 (2005) (discussing Venture Law Group v.
 Superior Court, 12 Cal.
 Rptr.
 3d 656 (Cal.
 Ct.
 App.
 2004) which held that the surviving corporation in a merger is the holder of the attorney-client privileges of both constituent corporations post merger and an attorney for the non-surviving corporation has a duty to exercise the privilege unless instructed not to do so by the surviving corporation).
 Further, by analogy to those cases and the principle that the privilege attaches to communications between an attorney and prospective client prior to engagement, parties should be able to provide that due diligence information provided is protected by the attorney-client privilege.
-Cf. Cheeves v.
+Cap Rock, 35 S.W.3d at 222; cf. Cheeves v.
 Southern Clays, 128 F.R.D.
 128, 130 (M.D.
 Ga.
 1989) ("Courts have found a community of interest where one party owes a duty to defend another, or where both consult the same attorney".)